Winter Steelhead Fishing with Bobber and Jigs

 Getting outfitted to float fish for Winter Steelhead isn’t an expensive endeavor, but there are many small pieces to the puzzle.
 Once you have a decent float rod, reel, line, and a few pieces of tackle, you are on your way to do well.
 I have listed out the most important aspects of float fishing in this article and hope it leads you to success!

 Winter Steelhead Float Fishing Rod & Reel

 The Winter Steelhead Float Rod is probably the longest fishing rod you will ever own.
 A longer rod will allow you to easily pick up and mend the line to offer the most naturally free drift.
-When fishing a larger river like the Skykomish, Snoqualmie, Skagit, Wynoohcee, ect, I think you can’t go wrong with a 9’6″ to 10’6″ rod.
+When fishing a larger river like the Skykomish, Snoqualmie, Skagit, or Wynoochee, you can’t go wrong with a 9’6″ to 10’6″ rod.
 If you decide to go to a smaller stream a longer rod can be a hindrance and I would probably bring an 8’6″ to 9’6″ rod, to avoid overhanging tree branches or back brush.

 It is completely your choice on whether to fish with a bait-casting or spinning reel.
 I usually prefer a bait-casting reel because I can easily put the reel in free spool to manage the line.
 But when I get a bobber down it’s easy to just start reeling into the fish!
 However, when using extremely light tackle, a spinning reel can be easier to make the cast.

 - G Loomis IMX, 1103-2C STDR, 9’2″ 6-12lb Casting – View on Amazon

 - Lamiglas Redline, HS94MC, 9’4″ 8-12lb Casting – View on Bass Pro

 - Lamiglas X-11, LX96MC, 9’6″ 6-15lb Casting – View on Bass Pro